Predicting the position of equilibrium without using pKa values

 Methoxide accepts a proton to form methanol, making it the base and methanol its conjugate acid.

-Therefore, the bases are methoxide and acetate.
+So, the bases are methoxide and acetate.

 💡Quick Tip: